mhiyer/map_singapore_postal_codes_to_regions/README.md

 1) An excel sheet that contains the mapping between postal codes and regions.
 I used this website: https://www.iproperty.com.sg/news/know-which-district-you-are-in-based-on-postal-code/

-I converted this information to an excel sheet
+I converted this information to an excel sheet: 'postal_code_information.xlsx'

 2) Data that contains a column with postal codes: This needs to be an excel worksheet.
 For CSVs, you may make the desired modifications to the code.